-As a professional well-versed in the operation of security CMS, I know that every detail of content creation and display is crucial to user experience and the SEO performance of the website.In the article detail page, appropriately displaying related Tag tags can not only help readers quickly understand the core of the article and find more related content, but also has a positive effect on search engine optimization.Below, I will elaborate on how to implement this feature on the article detail page of the Anqi CMS.
+As a professional deeply familiar with the operation of Anqi CMS, I know that every detail of content creation and presentation is related to user experience and the SEO performance of the website.Properly displaying associated Tag tags on the article detail page not only helps readers quickly understand the core of the article and discover more related content, but also has a positive effect on search engine optimization.Below, I will elaborate on how to implement this feature on the article detail page of Anqi CMS.

 To modify the display content of the article detail page, we first need to find the corresponding template file.
-According to the template design conventions of Anqi CMS, the template for the article detail page is usually located in the model subdirectory under the template directory, for example{模型table}/detail.htmlor{模型table}_detail.html.
-For the article model, this is usuallyarticle/detail.htmlorarticle_detail.html.
+According to the template design conventions of AnQi CMS, the template for the article detail page is usually located in the model subdirectory under the template directory, for example{模型table}/detail.htmlor{模型table}_detail.html.
+This is typically for the article modelarticle/detail.htmlorarticle_detail.html.
 If you have set a custom template for a specific article or category, you need to modify the corresponding custom template file.

-In AnQiCMS template system, we use specific template tags to retrieve and display data.
-To display all related Tag tags on the article detail page, we need to usetagListLabel.
-This label is specifically used to get the Tag list of the document.
+In the AnQiCMS template system, we use specific template tags to retrieve and display data.
+To display all associated Tag tags on the article detail page, we need to usetagListThe tag.
+This tag is used to retrieve the list of tags of the document.

-Called in the template.tagListThe basic structure is as follows:
+Call in templatetagListThe basic structure is as follows:

 {% tagList tags %}